ucrparlay/toggle-tree/README.md

 ### 1.4.
 Bitwise Verification

-Aside from fast sanity check with hash, there is a script for bitwise verification.
+Aside from the fast hash-based sanity check, there is a script for bitwise verification.

 ```bash
 [benchmark_utils/scripts]$ ./bitwise_verify.sh